amyliiu/league-of-legends-analysis/index.md

 ></iframe>

 ### Feature Importance
-As a reminder, our original question was **Which features matter the most in determining team wins across a split?**
+As a reminder, the underlying question we were trying to answer was: Can we predict a team's win rate during a split based on features such as average total gold, average kill/death count, champion diversity, side preference, and other average game performance stats?

 <iframe
   src="assets/final_feature_importance.html"